barryosull/barryosull.com/README.md

 - View list of unpublished

 Next:
+- Subscribe to mailing list
+- Publish automatically to dev.to
 - Add more articles
 - Publish automatically on commit
 - Add my own image hosting (can't use dev.to's, it's just not cool to leech)